BRAIN-Lab-AI/Knowledge-Aware-Cross-Attention-for-Multimodal-Alzheimer-s-Diagnosis-from-Brain-MRI-/README.md

 ## Acknowledgments
 - **Open-Source Communities:** Thanks to the contributors of PyTorch, Hugging Face, and other libraries for their amazing work.
 - **Foundation Work:** This research builds upon the foundational work "MultimodalAD: Multistage Alignment and Fusion for Multimodal Multiclass Alzheimer's Disease Diagnosis" by Huang et al. We thank the authors for their valuable contributions and for making their code publicly available at: https://github.com/huangshuo343/multimodalAD.
 - **Data Providers:** We gratefully acknowledge the Alzheimer's Disease Neuroimaging Initiative (ADNI) for providing the dataset used in this study.
-T
-- **Resource Providers:** Gratitude to ABC-organization for providing the computational resources necessary for this project.